xyegithub/myBlog/source/_posts/Shorcut-on-Linux.md

 - Linux
 ---

-**I want to find out where the "kill shortcut", ctrl C, defined.
+*Root in: I want to find out where the "kill shortcut", ctrl C, defined.
 I use `bind
 -P` to check the shortcuts.
-However, do not find ctrl C. Thus, I learned something about the shortcuts on linux.**
+However, do not find ctrl C. Thus, I learned something about the shortcuts on linux.*

-**ctrl C is a shortcut of stty.
-However, `bind -P` lists the shortcuts of readline.**
+*ctrl C is a shortcut of stty.
+However, `bind -P` lists the shortcuts of readline.*

-There may be two kinds of shortcuts, in practice.
+There may be two kinds of shortcuts, in practice,
 * stty shortcuts
 * readline shortcuts